ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * title: string, title of the original exercise (e.g. Databinding)
 * classification: string, classification of the original exercise (e.g. Databinding)
 * class: string, this is the class that is eligible to solve this exercise (e.g. 3EA1)
-* weight: number, maximum score and weight of the original exercise (e.g. 20)
+* revised: boolean, check if the answer has been revised by the teacher.
 * extra: boolean, check if the original exercise is an extra assignment or not.

 Defaults: